 This condition can cause swelling in the feet and ankles.

-Venous insufficiency means that the veins have difficulty transporting the blood to the feet and back to the heart.
+Venous insufficiency means the veins have difficulty transporting the blood to the feet and back to the heart.
 As a result, the blood collects in the legs, forcing fluid out of the blood vessels and into the surrounding tissues.

 Venous insufficiency is the most common cause of peripheral edema in those over the age of 50 years.

-Learn more about venous insufficiency here.
+Learn more about venous insufficiency.

 Varicose veins